 Of course Ali is far from the only fighter to topple a giant from his pedestal.
-Who can forget when Buster Douglas overcame 42-1 odds to vanquish undisputed heavyweight king Mike Tyson?
-What about April 22, 2001 in South Africa, when Hasim Rahman flattened Lennox Lewis, the champion of the world, with a single right hand bomb?
-Other upsets come to mind: Lloyd Honeyghan stopping Donald Curry to become undisputed welterweight champ, and Roberto Duran winning the decision in a brutal war over the younger and bigger Iran Barkley to claim a middleweight strap.
+Who can forget when Buster Douglas vanquished undisputed heavyweight king Mike Tyson?
+What about April 22, 2001 in South Africa, when Hasim Rahman flattened champion Lennox Lewis with a single right hand bomb?
+Other upsets come to mind: Lloyd Honeyghan stopping Donald Curry to become welterweight king, Iran Barkley knocking out Thomas Hearns, Frankie Randall beating Julio Cesar Chavez, or Roberto Duran taking the decision in a brutal war over the younger and bigger Iran Barkley.

-In an incredibly grueling 15 round slugfest, one later hailed as the cruiserweight “Fight of the Decade” by Ring magazine, Holyfield and Qawi went to war.
-Proving the veracity of his nickname, “The Camden Buzzsaw” applied unrelenting pressure on his young challenger, imposing his style of vicious trench warfare.
-Holyfield had some success keeping the distance and boxing at range, but he was forced to trade in close quarters more often than he desired.
-But “The Real Deal” gave as good as he got on the inside and used his quicker hands to outwork and outland the champion.
-The battle took a huge toll on both men, with Holyfield losing 15 pounds of water weight during the fight and even urinating blood after it was all over.
-But it was somehow only fitting that Evander would have to emerge from such a brutal war to become champion and in the process demonstrate to himself and the world his astonishing heart, will and determination.
+In an incredibly grueling fifteen round slugfest, one later hailed as the cruiserweight “Fight of the Decade” by Ring magazine, Holyfield and Qawi went to war.
+Proving the veracity of his nickname, “The Camden Buzzsaw” applied unrelenting pressure on his young challenger, and while Holyfield had some success keeping distance and boxing at range, he was forced to trade at close quarters more often than he desired, forced to use his quicker hands to outwork and outland the champion while taking vicious punishment in return.
+The battle took a huge toll on both men, with Holyfield losing fifteen pounds of water weight during the fight and even urinating blood after it was all over.
+But it was somehow fitting that Evander had to emerge from such a brutal war to become a champion, and in the process demonstrate to himself and to the world his astonishing heart, will and determination.

-Although Holyfield lost that fight, he proved his unrelenting spirit by surviving that hellacious tenth round and going the distance with Bowe, who was arguably the career-best version of himself on that November 1992 night.
+Although Holyfield lost that fight, he proved his unrelenting spirit by surviving that hellacious tenth round and going the distance with Bowe, who was arguably his career-best version of himself on that November 1992 night.
 And Evander proved himself again, not to mention scoring another upset, when he came back and defeated Bowe in the rematch one year later.

 During the fight, the Atlanta native had to endure some tough moments, weathering some big shots from one of the most explosive punchers in the history of the heavyweight division.
 But never did Holyfield’s fighting spirit fail him.
 He took those bombs and made sure to always respond in kind, punctuating every exchange with his own solid blows.
 He was determined to stand up to Tyson and show him he wasn’t the least bit intimidated.
-In instances when “Iron Mike” threw a punch after the bell and Holyfield always immediately retaliated, making sure to get in the last shot.
-This was all part of Evander’s psycholgical gameplan, to impose his will and sear into Tyson’s mind that he could not intimidate the underdog challenger.
+In instances when “Iron Mike” threw a punch after the bell, Holyfield always immediately retaliated, making sure to get in the last shot.
+This was all part of Evander’s psychological gameplan, to impose his will and sear into Tyson’s mind that he could not intimidate the underdog challenger.
 And it worked, as Holyfield bullied the bully, on the way to scoring one of the greatest upsets in boxing history.